avnigarg02/neuroflex/README.md

-# Conrad EMG
+# NeuroFlex
-Created using React Native and Expo CLI for the Conrad Challenge
+Created using the React Native JS Framework and Expo CLI for the Conrad Challenge with FirebaseDB as the backend.
+NeuroFlex is a cost-effective, wireless, and user-friendly surface Electromyography (EMG) that revolutionizes at-home neuromuscular monitoring.
+Our product connects to the app via the Bluetooth Low Energy Protocol (BLE).
+Download a preview of our app here.

-To clone repo use `git clone https://github.com/avnigarg02/conrad.git`.
-Navigate to the directory using `cd conrad` then `npm install` to install dependencies.
+To clone repo use `git clone https://github.com/avnigarg02/nueroflex.git`.
+Navigate to the directory using `cd nueroflex` then `npm install` to install dependencies.

 To test app (make sure both phone and laptop connected to same WiFi):
 1. Download the Expo Go app on phone